Linaro/lava/doc/v2/migrating-admin-example.rst

 exactly the same commands are sent to the device as in the current dispatcher jobs, with the benefit of pipeline validation, results and metadata.

+.. note:: The specific example follows a real conversion but the hardware concerned has since changed to a different deployment method.
+The examples here worked when the example was written but will not work on current deployments of the hardware concerned.

 .. _writing_device_config_yaml:

 Writing a device configuration in YAML